andresmend/aot-test/README.md

  This is my solution for the AOT Test.

  # Requirements
- - XAMPP
+ - XAMPP.
- - Composer
+ - Composer.
- - Browser
+ - Browser.

 # Installation
- I used the following software:
- - In XAMPP, create a folder named AOT under htdocs.
+ - In XAMPP, create a folder under htdocs and name it AOT.
  - Install Slim PHP Framework (https://www.slimframework.com).
-Can be installed via composer:
+Can be installed via Composer (so install Composer before doing this):
  ```
  composer require slim/slim:"4.*"
 ```

 - Install Slim components: PSR7 and PHP-View.
-The fist one can be installed with:
+PSR7 installed with:
 ```
 composer require slim/psr7
 ```